NUAA-FUG/FCS/README.md

 It will help you install Dropbox in your Fedora.If you live in China,suggest strongly you should run `Script2CN.sh` before you run this script.

-#### IDEA-Community.sh && IDEA-Ultimate.sh
+#### IntelliJ-IDEA.sh

-IntelliJ IDEA,a greatest JAVA IDE.Not only do IDEA support java but also support other program languages like Kotlin.It has two versions.One is free,other one need to buy.`IDEA-Community.sh` will install the free version,`IDEA-Ultimate.sh` will install the version you should buy.
+IntelliJ IDEA,a greatest JAVA IDE.Not only do IDEA support java but also support other program languages like Kotlin.It has two versions.One is free,the other one need to buy.

-*Current Version 2018.1.4*
+*Current Version 2018.2*

 #### Java.sh